-The SOLUNION Group adopts the three-lines of defence model as an organisational scheme of risk management, which is widespread in literature on business risk management and corporate governance, such that:
+The Solunion Group adopts the three-lines of defence model as an organisational scheme of risk management, which is widespread in literature on business risk management and corporate governance, such that:

-- The first line of defence consists of operations managers, who assume risks and possess the controls. - The actuarial, compliance and risk management functions, as well as the Internal Control System, dependent on the first, make up the "second line of defence", that supervise the first line of defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the third line of defence, and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.
+- The "First Line of Defence" consists of operations managers, who assume risks and possess the controls. - The Actuarial, Compliance and Risk Management Functions, as well as the Internal Control System, dependent on the last make up the "Second Line of Defence", that supervise the First Line of Defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the "Third Line of Defence", and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.

-The following is a diagram of the three lines of defence with commentary:
+The following is a diagram of the Three Lines of Defence:

-Governance of risk management in SOLUNION has bodies with global powers across the Group and bodies in each business unit.
+Governance of risk management in Solunion has bodies with global powers across the Group and bodies in each business unit.

-The following diagram shows the governance structure of risk management in SOLUNION Group:
+The following diagram shows the governance structure of risk management in Solunion Group: